-For the past 13 years ODRT has proudly partnered with GSK Consumer Healthcare (GSK) in the GSK/ODRT Grants Programme.
+For the past 18 years the ODRT has proudly partnered with Haleon, formerly GSK Consumer Healthcare ("Haleon") in the Haleon/ODRT Grants Programme.
 This programme is designed to assist with career development for UK & Ireland based early career research workers.
-The grants support research programmes into the fundamental mechanisms, prevention and management of plaque-related oral disease or tooth wear.
+These grants support research programmes into fundamental mechanisms, prevention and management of plaque-related oral diseases or tooth wear.

-Since 2006, GlaxoSmithKline Consumer Healthcare has contributed over \$300,000 to ODRT to fund recipients of the GSK/ODRT Grants Programme.
+Since 2006, Haleon have contributed over £560,000 to the ODRT to fund recipients of the Haleon/ODRT Research Grant Programme.

-The prestige of the GSK/ODRT Grants Programme was established early and continues to grow.
-This success could not have occurred without a rigorous review process administered by the ODRT.
+The prestige of the Haleon/ODRT Grants Programme was established early in its history and continues to grow.
+Such success could not have arisen without the rigorous peer review process administered by the ODRT.

-The Chairman and Trustees of the ODRT would like to thank GSK for 13 years of generously supporting the awards, and all of the applicants who have submitted such high-quality submissions and make the selection of 'winners' more and more difficult every year.
+The Chairman and Trustees of the ODRT wish to sincerely thank Haleon for 18 years of generous support for these important awards, and all of the applicants who have submitted such high-quality applications, making the selection of "winners" increasingly difficult each year.

-Our partnership with GSK has been invaluable and we hope to continue this partnership for many years to come with the ultimate goal of assisting the career development of UK and Ireland early career research workers.
+Our partnership with Haleon has been and continues to be invaluable in attracting a richness and diversity of research applications, and we hope this partnership will continue for many years to come, with the ultimate goal of being a springboard to assist the career development of UK and Ireland early career researchers.